22 Best Things to Do in Berchtesgaden, Germany

 Located in the Bavarian Alps, Berchtesgaden is easily accessible by car, bus, or train.

-The easiest way to get there is by car and since having a rental is the best way to explore Berchtesgaden and the surrounding area, it’s worth considering.
+The easiest way to get there is by car and since having a rental is the best way to explore Berchtesgaden and the surrounding area, itโs worth considering.
+If you donโt have a car or would rather not drive, you can opt for public transportation.

 Located only 25 km (15 miles) from the town of Berchtesgaden, Salzburg (Austria) is the closest major city.
 From here, you can either take the WATZMANNexpress bus which will take you directly into Berchtesgaden or you can hop on a train to Freilassing and then change to another train to Berchtesgaden.

-Arriving from Munich is another option but it’s slightly longer, with the journey taking around 2.5 hours by train.
+Arriving from Munich is another option but itโs slightly longer, with the journey taking around 2.5 hours by train.
 There is no direct train to Berchtesgaden from Munich so you will need to change at Freilassing as well.

 How to get around Berchtesgaden

 Berchtesgaden is relatively small and you can easily get around on foot.
-However, if you’re planning to explore the surrounding area like the national park, you’ll need to make use of public transportation or rent a car.
+However, if youโre planning to explore the surrounding area like the national park, youโll need to make use of public transportation or rent a car.

 The bus system in Berchtesgaden is reliable and efficient, with frequent services from the town to key attractions such as Lake Hintersee and Maria Gern.

-Renting a car is a great option if you’re planning to explore the area further or to visit places that are not accessible by public transportation.
+Renting a car is a great option if youโre planning to explore the area further or to visit places that are not accessible by public transportation.
 This will give you more freedom to explore at your own pace and make multiple stops throughout the day.